 I have set up a Facebook group specifically for Irish people returning to Ireland here.

 Close your Australian bank account before leaving Australia!

 – A lot of people leave their Australian bank accounts open.

 Of course, if you do have outstanding overdrafts and credit cards I can see why this is the last thing on your mind.

-If you do keep it open think about fees, dormancy, change of address, online banking and the cost of using your card outside of Australia.
+If you do keep it open just remember to think about fees, dormancy, change of address, online banking and the cost of using your card outside of Australia.

-But if you can we recommend closing it.
+So if you can close your bank account I recommend closing it.

 We have had some small business owners who had business accounts and were only able to close their account by being in Australia.